jonathanreveille/ayomi_django/README.md

 ## Ayomi Technical Test

 In this project :
 - Django Framework version 3.2
 - Python 3.8
+- Bootstrap for html templates
 - Oriented Object Programming
-- Docker
+- Docker and Docker-compose

 The aim of the project is to develop a Django app where :
+- user can create an account
 - a user can log himself
-- can change his personal data
+- a user can log out
-- can change his email adress without the page reloading
+- a user can change his email address from his profile page
+- a modal should appear when we click on 'Update information' button
+- Dockerfile
-- ...
+- Docker-compose.yml included

 #### To start the project locally : (TO COMPLETE LATER)